 Enter here the total amount of corpus distributed during the calendar year or other period covered by this return and before the date of death of the surviving spouse.
-Also include as a distribution on this line any

-QDOT estate tax paid during the calendar year out of the QDOT.
+Include as a distribution on this line any QDOT estate tax paid during the calendar year out of the QDOT.
+Include all distributions even if the hardship exemption is being claimed.